 Splynx has 4 default blocking pages under:

-These are simple HTML files, which you can change via command line inside your Splynx installation (via SSH).
+These are simple HTML files, which you can change via command line within your Splynx installation (via SSH).
 In the folder

-Example of default blocking page is shown below:
+An example of the default blocking page is shown below:

 What can be done for effective blocking?

 Provide access to the customer portal for blocked clients